DSM-Firmenich Running Team

-Geoffrey Kamworor of NN Running Team in 2019.
+Geoffrey Kamworor of dsm-firmenich Running Team in 2019.
 Since its inception, members of the team set 16 world records and won 203 races including 13 World Marathon Majors (March 2022).

-NN Running Team is a professional running team based in the Netherlands.
+The DSM-Firmenich Running Team is a professional running team based in the Netherlands.
 It was founded in 2017 by Jos Hermens, the director of Global Sports Communication.
-The team's title sponsor is the Dutch insurance company NN Group.
+Since 2026, the team's title sponsor is the Dutch/Swiss biotech and chemical company DSM-Firmenich.
+The previous title sponsor was the Dutch insurance company NN Group and was called "NN Running Team" at its inception.
 The running team includes some of the most accomplished distance runners in the world, including many Olympians.
-One of NN Running Team's training camps is located in Kaptagat, Kenya.
+One of dsm-firmenich Running Team's training camps is located in Kaptagat, Kenya.

 As of January 2023, the team consisted of over 70 athletes from eight countries, including 50 men and 20 women.
 Some of its most notable members are former marathon world record holder Eliud Kipchoge, Geoffrey Kamworor, Kenenisa Bekele, 5000m and 10000m world record holder Joshua Cheptegei, and half marathon world record holder Letesenbet Gidey.
 Since its inception, members of the team achieved (as of March 2022):